 One vehicle per team may be entered in the competition.
 Each team must designate a student team member as their team leader.
 The team leader is the only person allowed to speak for the team, to request vehicle deployment, run start, run end, or vehicle retrieval.
 The team leader must be conversationally fluent in English to communicate with RoboBoat staff.
-Teams who do not have members fluent in English, should contact RoboNation staff as soon as possible.
+Teams who do not have members fluent in English, should notify RoboNation staff.

-7 Registration Information
+5 Registration Information